EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.load_check

 Load, but check if variable exist in workspace.
 Package: Util.IO Description: Load a matlab variable or file from disk (similar to the load.m command).
-However, before the variable is loaded the
+However, before the variable is loaded the function checks if the variable with name identical to the